Morning, December 03, 2025

 Afternoon, December 03, 2025

-Tutorial 2: Introduction to Sequential Monte Carlo (2 hours)
+Tutorial 2: Introduction to Markov Chain Monte Carlo for Bayesian Computation (2 hours)

 Lecturer: Prof. Fabrizio Ruggeri, ISI President